mysociety/fixmystreet-mobile/README.md

 3. Checkout the project, copy `config.xml-example` to `config.xml` and edit to suit.

 4. `cd` into the project directory and install the Cordova platforms you need:
-`cordova platform add android` and `cordova platform add ios`
+`cordova platform add android` and `cordova platform add ios`.
+This command add the next plugins to the platform:

-5. Add the cordova plugins we use.
-As of writing the list is: (from `cordova plugin list`)

    ```
    cordova-plugin-camera 1.2.0 "Camera"
    cordova-plugin-device 1.0.1 "Device"